braziljs/eloquente-javascript/12_language.md

 different kind of data structure depending on which one matches.
 If the input does not match one of these three forms, it is not a valid expression, and the parser throws an error.
-We use `SyntaxError` instead of `Error` as exception constructor, which is another standard error type, because it is a little more specific—it is also the error type thrown when an attempt is made to run an invalid JavaScript program.
+We use `SyntaxError` instead of `Error` as the exception constructor, which is another standard error type, because it is a little more specific—it is also the error type thrown when an attempt is made to run an invalid JavaScript program.